-This conference will bring together scientists from multidisciplinary fields employing different research strategies: (1) Epigenetic profiling at genome-wide and/or single cell level to identify complex dynamic regulatory interactions, (2) Bioinformatics and re-iterative in silico experimentation to predict (dynamic) phenotypic responses upon changes in biological parameters to generate new hypotheses, (3) Innovative epigenetic interference tools using for instance CRISPR/dCas-based epigenetic editing tools to locally overwrite epigenetic signatures and verify the impact of defined alterations in epigenetic regulation.
+This conference brought together scientists from multidisciplinary fields employing different research strategies: (1) Epigenetic profiling at genome-wide and/or single cell level to identify complex dynamic regulatory interactions, (2) Bioinformatics and mathematical modelling to understand and predict observed (dynamic) phenotypic responses, (3) Innovative epigenetic interference tools using for instance CRISPR/dCas-based epigenetic editing tools to locally overwrite epigenetic signatures and to verify the impact of defined alterations in epigenetic regulation.

-We aim to create a setting in which links between different disciplines will be emphasized.
-We will comprehensively discuss processes and mechanisms of various aspects of epigenetic regulation, such as higher order chromatin folding, chromatin enhancer regulation, dynamics of chromatin and nuclear organization and epigenomics specially in the context of cancer progression and treatment.
-We will touch on latest developments to study epigenetic regulation and set ground for precision medicine in cancer treatment.
+We aimed to create a vibrant environment to promote cross-talk between different disciplines.
+We discussed processes and mechanisms involved in various aspects of epigenetic regulation, such as higher order chromatin folding, chromatin enhancer regulation, dynamics of chromatin and nuclear organization and epigenomics in the context of cancer initiation, progression and treatment.
+The latest scientific developments to study epigenetic regulation were presented in keynotes and contributed presentations, and will set ground for precision medicine in cancer treatment.

-The Systems Epigenetics: Precision Cancer Medicine Conference is organized in the context of the ‘EpiPredict’ EU H2020 Innovative training network (www.EpiPredict.eu) coordinated by Dr Pernette Verschure, employing a systems medicine approach to obtain mechanistic, detailed insights in to how epigenetic regulation affects resistance development against hormonal treatment in breast cancer estrogen receptor positive patients.
+The Systems Epigenetics: Towards Precision Cancer Medicine Conference was organized in the context of the EpiPredict EU H2020 Innovative Training Network (www.EpiPredict.eu) coordinated by Dr Pernette Verschure.
+EpiPredict employs a systems medicine approach to obtain a detailed mechanistic understanding of epigenetic regulation in resistance development against hormonal treatment in breast cancer estrogen receptor positive patients.